PabloFernandez93/interconnecting-two-related-models/README.md

-- Integrating two related models on an express app that are interconnected.
+- Integrating two related models on Express that are interconnected.
-- Express relationships and populate on one application
+- Express relationships and using populate on one application
 - Defining the farm & product models and interconnecting them
-- Creating New Farms
+- Creating new farms
-- Creating the Farms Show Page
+- Creating the farms show page
-- Creating Products For A Farm
+- Creating products for a farm
 - Deletion Mongoose Middleware

 How to run it: